OData/WebApi/_posts/2018-02-05-14-03-caseInsensitiveAndQualifiedFunctions.md

 ---
 layout: post
-title : "14.3 WebApi URI parser default setting updates: case-insensitive name token and unqualified functions & actions"
+title : "14.3 WebApi URI parser default setting updates: case-insensitive names and unqualified functions & actions"
-description: "7.x WebApi Uri parser using case-insensitve name token and unqualified functions & actions"
+description: "7.x WebApi URI parser using case-insensitve names and unqualified functions & actions"
 category: "14.
 7.x Features "
 ---

 **OData Core Library** v7.x has introduced the following two usability improvement:

-* Uri parsing with case-insensitive name token, and
+* Uri parsing with case-insensitive name, and

 * Unqualified functions & actions, which are not required to have namespace prefix.

-Starting v7.0, these two functionality are supported by default in WebApi.
+Starting with WebAPI OData v7.0, these two behaviors are supported by default.

 ### Examples
-**Prior to WebApi v7.0**, for example, the following Uris are functional:
+**Prior to WebApi v7.0**, for example, the following Uris are supported:

 * GET /service/Customers?$filter=Id eq 5